Advantages of Broadband Metalenses for Generalizable Image Classification: Supplementary Material

+where $\mathcal{S}_{d}$ accounts for geometric scaling with object distance, $\gamma_\lambda$ denotes spectral weighting (set to unity), and $\eta$ models sensor noise (Poisson and Gaussian).

-The rendered RGB image $y$ is fed to a digital backbone $f_\theta(\cdot)$ to produce the task output (e.g., class logits).
-We minimize a task loss (e.g., cross-entropy) jointly over optical coefficients and network weights,
+The rendered image $y$ is fed into a digital backbone $f_\theta(\cdot)$ (e.g., EfficientNet-B0, ResNet18, or AlexNet) to produce classification logits.
+We jointly optimize the optical coefficients and network parameters using a cross-entropy loss:

-with optional regularizers $\mathcal{R}$ (e.g., phase smoothness or bandwidth constraints).
-All steps---phase parametrization, RCWA-based surrogates, PSF generation, rendering, and the digital network---are differentiable, enabling standard gradient-based optimization.

-In training, we assign \emph{distinct learning rates} to the optical phase variables and the digital backbone: the phase coefficients $\mathbf{c}$ are updated with step size $\eta_{c}$ and the network weights $\theta$ with $\eta_{\theta}$ (typically $\eta_{c}<\eta_{\theta}$), implemented via optimizer parameter groups (e.g., Adam):